 Directorate General of Trade Remedies (DGTR)

 Established in 1998 as the Directorate General of Anti-Dumping & Allied Duties, it was renamed in 2018 as the Directorate General of Trade Remedies (DGTR).
 DGTR works alongside the Department of Commerce under the Ministry of Commerce and Industry.

-- Directorate General of Anti-dumping and Allied duties (DGAD), Directorate General of Safeguards (DGS) and Safeguards (QR) would be merged into one single entity, DGTR, making it an integrated single umbrella National Authority.
+The Directorate General of Anti-dumping and Allied Duties (DGAD), Directorate General of Safeguards (DGS), and DGFT dealing with quantitative restriction (QR) safeguards; these functions of DGFT were merged into one single entity, DGTR, making it an integrated single umbrella National Authority.

-- Merging of DGAD and DGS will result in savings of about 49 posts in the government in alignment with the Government’s goal of “Minimum government and maximum governance”.
+- The merging of DGAD and DGS will result in savings of about 49 posts in the government in alignment with the Government’s goal of “Minimum government and maximum governance”.

 - It will also bring in a substantial reduction of the time taken to provide relief to the domestic industry.